2015 Arizona Cardinals season: Week 16: vs. Green Bay Packers

-With the win, the Cardinals improved to 13-2.
+With the win, the Cardinals improved to 13–2 and swept the NFC North.

 Week 17: vs. Seattle Seahawks

 Against the Seahawks, the Cardinals had a chance to move to the #1 spot in the NFC standings with a win and a Carolina Panthers loss to the Buccaneers.
-At halftime, down by 24 points (and with Carolina leading Tampa Bay 24-3), notable starters including quarterback Carson Palmer were pulled from the game.
+At halftime, down by 24 points (and with Carolina leading Tampa Bay 24–3), notable starters including quarterback Carson Palmer were pulled from the game.